 Depending on the severity of the emergency, a doctor may advise any number of operations to help treat pain, avert another heart attack, or both, if you’ve had a heart attack.
 These procedures or treatments may consist of a stent, angioplasty, heart bypass surgery, heart valve surgery, pacemaker insertion, or a heart transplant.
 Medications, including painkillers, beta-blockers, and nitroglycerin, are frequently prescribed by doctors to aid with rehabilitation or to lessen the risk of having another heart attack.

 Although it can be simple to overlook the differences between cardiac arrest and heart attack, it’s crucial to keep in mind that both are serious, potentially fatal situations.
 If you believe you or someone you know is suffering from either illness, seek medical attention right away.
 A doctor and medical staff can evaluate your symptoms and start treating you right away.
 Depending on how quickly you can get a doctor or other healthcare provider, your prognosis and course of treatment will change.

 How long do you live after a cardiac arrest?

-If cardiac arrest lasts longer than 8 minutes without CPR, it may be deadly.
+If a cardiac arrest lasts longer than 8 minutes without CPR, it may be deadly.
 After only five minutes, brain damage can occur.
-Even if you are not in the hospital, you should begin receiving treatment for cardiac arrest straight once.
+Even if you are not in the hospital, you should begin receiving treatment for cardiac arrest straight away.